ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 add security protocols.
 It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), Quick UDP Internet Connections with TLS (QUIC + TLS), MinimalT, CurveCP, tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), and WireGuard.
-This survey is not limited to protocols developed within the scope or context of the IETF.
+This survey is not limited to protocols developed within the scope or context of the IETF, and those included represent a superset of features a TAPS system may need to support.

 --- middle